Resident Policies and Regulations

 While You Are Away

-You may consider these few simple tips before leaving on a vacation or other trip: A growing pile of newspapers and an overflowing mailbox may indicate that you are absent.
+Before leaving on a vacation or other trip, consider these few simple tips: A growing pile of newspapers and an overflowing mailbox may indicate that you are absent.
 It is a good idea to cancel your newspaper and notify the post office to hold your mail while you are away.
 Check your cupboards for unwrapped food and empty your garbage.
 Close and lock all windows and doors.
 Check your coffee maker, toaster, and other countertop appliances to ensure they are unplugged or off.

 If a rent payment comes due while you are away, please pay on your Rent Café portal.